GaloisInc/grease/doc/overrides.md

 ## Address overrides

-Users may supply *address overrides* via `--address-override`, which are overrides that run when symbolic execution reaches a particular address (i.e., instruction pointer value).
+Users may supply *address overrides* via `--addr-override`.
+Address overrides are overrides that run when symbolic execution reaches a particular address (i.e., instruction pointer value).
 Address overrides are only available when executing binaries.

 An address override takes the register struct (e.g., `X86Regs`) as an input and returns `Unit`.
 When control reaches the address in question, the override